jhildenbiddle/gulp-boilerplate/README.md

                 'sassdoc'
             ]
         ],
-        // These tasks will be created but not run as part of the build task.
+        // The tasks array defines tasks to be created but not run as part of the
-        // This allows these tasks to be run individually or with other main tasks.
+        // main task.
+This allows these tasks to be run individually or as part of
-        // In this case, we want the "browsersync" (server) and "clean" tasks to be
+        // a separate main task.
+In this case, we want the "browsersync" (server) and
-        // be available, but not run with "gulp build".
+        // "clean" tasks to be available, but not run with "gulp build".
         tasks: [
             'browsersync',
             'clean'
         ]
     },
     // Creates a main task named "dev"
-    // This task simply runs the "build" task, then starts the development server
-    // and watch task.
     dev: {
-        // This task is reusing main and subtasks tasks created above, so no config
-        // file is needed.
+        // This task is reusing existing "build" tasks so a config file is not needed.
         order: [
-            // This task will be run first.
-When it completes...
+            // This task runs the "build" task first, then starts the development server
+            // and watch task for the "build" task.
             'build',
-            // ... the following tasks will be run in parallel [
+            [
-                 // Referenceing existing subtaasks is done using the
+                 // Reference existing subtaask using a "maintask-subtask" convention 'build-watch',
-                 // maintask-subtask name convention
-                'build-watch',
                 'build-browsersync'
             ]
         ]
     },
     // Creates a main task named "clean"
+    // This task is proving a simplfiied way of launching the "build-clean" task.
-    // The build clean task could also be called directly using "gulp build-clean",
+    // The "build-clean" task could also be run directly using "gulp build-clean".
-    // but creating this task provides a simplfiied "gulp clean" task.
     clean: {
         order: [
             'build-clean'